Municipal MS4 Permit and Stormwater Management (Phase II NPDES)

 What is required for MS4 stormwater permits?

 In 2003, the US EPA’s NPDES program began requiring that municipalities within urbanized areas obtain stormwater discharge permits to better manage their publicly owned stormwater collection and discharge systems from town roads and properties.
 The objective of these newly issued water quality permits (called the Phase II MS4 permits), is to minimize the impacts to water quality and wetlands from these municipally owned stormwater discharge systems.
 The 5-year permits issued to the town under this program requires that the towns develop a Stormwater Management Program (SWMP) to identify stormwater discharges, identify illicit discharges of contaminants to stormwater, and to implement programs and practices to reduce the discharge of pollutants.

-The new permits, which will be issued in 2011, build upon elements of the 2003 permit and new requirements include implementing stormwater outfall monitoring programs, and developing strategies to meet bacteria and nitrogen Total Maximum Daily Loads (TMDLs).
+The new permits, which took effect in 2017, build upon elements of the 2003 permit and new requirements include implementing stormwater outfall monitoring programs, and developing strategies to meet bacteria and nitrogen Total Maximum Daily Loads (TMDLs).
 All Buzzards Bay municipalities applied for and received a permit under 2003 permit.
 The Phase II permits will continue under the old program until the new general permit is finalized by EPA in 2014.
 Go to EPA’s MS4 permit website for more information on the new permit and to these SWMP guidance documents page for more information on developing SWMPs.

 Municipal SWMP annual reports are due each May